 Intimate partner violence is defined as violence directed at a "spouse, former spouse, cohabitant, former cohabitant, or person with whom the suspect has had a child or is having or has had a dating or engagement relationship" [7].
-In the United States in 2011, severe physical violence by an intimate partner (including acts such as being hit with something hard, being kicked or beaten, or being burned on purpose) had been experienced by an estimated 22.3% of women and 14.0% of men during their lifetimes [17].
+According to a 2016 to 2017 survey by the Centers for Disease Control and Prevention, severe physical violence by an intimate partner (including acts such as being hit with something hard, being kicked or beaten, or being burned on purpose) has been experienced by an estimated 32.5% of women and 24.6% of men during their lifetimes [17].

 Dental professionals should be vigilant in recognizing signs of abuse among adolescent and adult patients.
-One-half to two-thirds of abusive injuries occur to the head (particularly areas covered with hair) and neck, and facial injuries occur in 94% of intimate partner violence cases and are similar to those already discussed [7; 18].
+Up to 50% of abusive injuries occur to the head (particularly areas covered with hair) and neck, and facial injuries occur in 94% of intimate partner violence cases and are similar to those already discussed [7; 18].
 Again, dental visits may be a patient's only contact with healthcare professionals, making identification of abuse an important part of dental visits [7].
 A history of intimidation, fear, isolation, and dependency is often present in victims of abuse, so it is especially important to determine the origin of orofacial or craniofacial injuries through the use of nonjudgmental questions.
 The Stanford School of Medicine recommends the following lines of indirect questioning for most age groups [31]: